-~~~ Densil Mater Est days at a Chille Pupil Voice Evidence and Knowledge Evidence in Skills Children enjoy the discussion As a school we follow the Children know and understand and debating element of the Tameside agreed syllabus for about a range of religions and curriculum.
-Books are looked RE which was relaunched in worldviews. at termly with subject leader 2022.
-The scheme provides a They can express ideas, and the children allowing them wide range of units and as a significance and impact on to share their understanding, school we split them into a 2- religions and worldviews. opinions and subject year cycle ensuring the full Research helps pupils to develop knowledge. curriculum content is covered. their own morals, cultures, understanding of societies and beliefs. nes Through teaching, children build cor up positive attitudes towards people from different faiths or of outcomes no faith whilst developing an awareness cultural beliefs Impact different to their own.
-In
+Pupil Voice Evidence and Knowledge Evidence in Skills Impact outcomes Children enjoy the discussion and debating element of the curriculum.
+Books are looked at termly with subject leader and the children allowing them to share their understanding, opinions and subject knowledge.
+FAs a school we follow the Tameside agreed syllabus for RE which was relaunched in 2022.
+The scheme provides a wide range of units and as a school we split them into a 2-year cycle ensuring the full curriculum content is covered.
+Children know and understand about a range of religions and worldviews.
+They can express ideas, significance and impact on religions and worldviews.
+Research helps pupils to develop their own morals, cultures, understanding of societies and beliefs.
+Through teaching, children build up positive attitudes towards people from different faiths or of no faith whilst developing an awareness of cultural beliefs different to their own.